Configuring a

 Although the BBC Model B does not have the benefit of the battery-backed CMOS RAM introduced in the Master Series, a limited number of start-up options can be "configured" on this machine.

-These are: the default filing system when using DNFS, the action of BREAK and shift-break, disc drive timings and the default screen mode.
+These are: the priority filing system when using DNFS, the action of BREAK and SHIFT-BREAK, disc drive timings and the default screen mode.

 These options can be controlled by hardware or software means.
 The hardware method is to set the keyboard links.
 The software method is by using OSBYTE 255.